 How do I start investing?

 There are countless options out there, but one investment platform stands out as a solution built for women.
 Plus, it was started by none other than Sallie Krawcheck herself: Ellevest.
-Ellevest is an online investment platform that makes investing simple and approachable for women.
+Ellevest is an online money membership that makes investing simple and approachable for women.
 Sallie has harnessed the recent momentum in the movement toward gender equality and brought it to the investing landscape with this latest venture.